 WorldStore.commit is the only mutation path, entered through WorkspaceManager.recordReconcileEvent(_ event: WMEvent) (which supplies the snapshot/resolve closures and writes the resolved ActionPlan back through the in-commit mutators).

 WindowModel (Core/Workspace/WindowModel.swift) is a reference-type per-window registry — but it is now private to WorldStore, not a shared source of truth.
-It stores one WindowState per WindowToken plus reverse indexes (windowIdToToken, tokensByWorkspace, tokensByWorkspaceMode, tokensByPid), constraint/min-size caches, and missing-detection counters.
+It stores one WindowState per WindowToken plus reverse indexes (windowIdToToken, tokensByWorkspace, tokensByWorkspaceMode, tokensByPid) and constraint/min-size caches.
+Missing-detection counters are transient reconciliation state owned by LayoutRefreshController.LayoutState, as described in Stage 3, and do not enter WorldStore commits.

 WindowState (Core/Workspace/WindowState.swift) is the per-window record — a struct (the old nested WindowModel.Entry is gone):